newleaders/thincloud-test-rails/README.md

 * 2.0.0

+TODO: also support 1.9.3

 ### Rails

 This gem requires Rails 4.0.0 and has been tested on the following versions:

 * 4.0.0

+TODO: also support 3.2+

 ## Installation